Koralm Railway: Wettmannstätten - Sankt Andrä

 This section includes the 33 km-long Koralm Tunnel undercutting the Koralpe, an up to 2000 m high mountain range separating Southern Styria and Eastern Carinthia.
 Before reaching the eastern portal of the tunnel the Koralm Railway crosses the Laßnitz valley on a 10 km open land stretch, incorporating the future structures of the train station Weststeiermark.
 The station will serve as the regional hub connecting existing local railway lines with the Intercity traffic running over the Koralm Railway.
 It will also harbour the safety and maintenance installations of the Koralm tunnel.

 The Koralm Tunnel itself will consist of two single track tubes with cross-passages every 500 m and an emergency station halfway its total length of 33 km.
 The construction of the tunnel is divided into three sections (from east to west): KAT1, KAT2 and KAT3.
+Construction of exploration tunnels started in 2003 and lasted until 2010, works on section KAT1 began in 2008 and were finished in 2013, works on the section KAT2 began in 2011, and on KAT3 in 2014.